$358,022Average Value$176Average Price per Sq Ft11Homes For Sale

 School choice district with AP and dual-credit high school options

 The Norris School District participates in school choice.
-Norris Elementary School covers preschool through second grade and earns an A from Niche.
+Norris Elementary School covers preschool through second grade and earns an A-minus from Niche.
 Third through fifth graders head to the B-plus-rated Norris Intermediate School.
 Norris Middle School earns a B-rating and Norris High School maintains a B-minus.
 The high school supports college readiness through Advanced Placement courses and dual-credit offerings.
 "They're on one large property.
 And they bus the kids from a fairly big distance," Stephenson says.

 Parks, lakes and a new pickleball site are taking shape

 Hickman devotes more than 40 acres to parks.
 A trail connects residences to Hickman City Park, located west of the railroad tracks.
 Baseball and basketball players meet here for pickup games, and children enjoy the swings.
 Hickman also has a skate park and smaller parks with playgrounds.
 A new, public recreational space is planned for the Terrace View subdivision.
 While currently in the conceptual phase, the park will likely bring new pickleball courts and sports fields to the community.
-Stillwater Equestrian Center is north of the city, offering riding lessons and summer camps.
+Still Waters Equestrian Academy is north of the city, offering riding lessons and summer camps.
 Recreational lakes for boating, fishing and swimming are a short drive from town.
 Stagecoach Lake State Recreation Area encompasses hundreds of acres, much of which is open to hunting.

 Local eats and coffee, shopping options in Lincoln